-Why people participate in festivals and events, what stimulate their participation and how event managers can entice and manage participant expectations?
+Why do people participate in festivals and events?
+What stimulates their participation, and how can event planners entice and manage participant expectations?

-Event managers focus on many of the management issues and strategies which surround the design and staging of events.
-However, far too often the expectations of audience is not well understood, or is left out of the plans and designs.
+Event managers focus on many of the management issues and strategies that surround the design and staging of events.
+However, far too often, the expectations of the audience are not well understood or are left out of the plans and designs.

-Audience expectations can be built over a lifetime, or over a few short hours, and can have a marked impact upon the satisfaction of the audience with the event.
+Audience expectations can be built over a lifetime, or over a few short hours, and can have a marked impact on the satisfaction of the audience with the event.
 It is, therefore, up to the event manager to ensure that expectations are fully understood and met.
-Despite the fact that, each event audience has different expectations based upon the event type, there is still a list of common expectations.
-Here are some of them;
+Despite the fact that each event audience has different expectations based on the event type, there is still a list of common expectations.
+Here are some of them:

-Before making a decision about participation, each potential participant require to understand the event details first.
-This includes value proposal of the event at the very beginning, so that, participants understand what they are actually going to buy if they attend your event.
+Before deciding on participation, each potential participant is required to understand the event details.
+This includes a value proposition for the event at the very beginning so that participants understand what they are actually going to buy if they attend your event.

-If anybody consider attending your event, then he will need to know the details of event program, included services and sometimes even the names or brands of service providers such as hotels, event venue, transportation etc. All these information should be true, satisfactory enough and reliable.
+If anybody considers attending your event, then he will need to know the details of the event program, including services and sometimes even the names or brands of service providers such as hotels, event venues, transportation, etc. All this information should be true, satisfactory enough, and reliable.
 Planners should always avoid providing vague and tricky information about their events.

-Even if an event is a non-profit free one, each participant expect a decent event environment with a swift and good quality service.
+Even if an event is a non-profit one, each participant expects a decent event environment with swift and good-quality service.
 This issue becomes more sensitive if your event is a paid one.
-Because every participant will be look for receiving something for what they've paid.
-Waiting for a long time for registration at a long queue, stale food, bad speaker systems, bad organization etc will only create a bad reputation about your event or your company and most probably you won't see your participants in your next event.
+Because every participant will be looking forward to receiving something for what they've paid.
+Waiting for a long time for registration in a long queue with stale food, bad speaker systems, bad organization, etc. will only create a bad reputation for your event or your company, and most probably you won't see your participants at your next event.

-Each event has a content and this content is only meaningful when your participants are able to reach and enjoy it.
-For example, if you are in a concert but can't see the stage clearly, then you won't feel happy about it or if you are attending an exhibition but can't visit a stand because of the crowd it's the same feeling again.
+Each event has content, and this content is only meaningful when your participants are able to reach and enjoy it.
+For example, if you are at a concert but can't see the stage clearly, you won't feel happy about it, or if you are attending an exhibition but can't visit a stand because of the crowd, it's the same feeling again.

-Accessibility is one thing but not the all.
+Accessibility is one thing, but not all.
 Because the quality of the content is also very important.
-Let's consider concert example again; this time you are sitting at the front line in a comfortable chair in concert hall but the singer is awfully bad.
-So, quality and accessibility only works if both exist together.
+Let's consider the concert example again.
+This time you are sitting at the front line in a comfortable chair in the concert hall, but the singer is awfully bad.
+So, quality and accessibility only work if both exist together.
 This is the hardest part of an event.
-Because producing quality is already a challenging work and making it accessible to all requires very careful planning.
+Because producing quality is already challenging work, making it accessible to all requires very careful planning.

 4. Having fun